hjstoff/nodesetexpr-expand/README.md

 likely on the number and size of nodeset expressions they contained - the typical runtime of 12 to 15 minutes was reduced to 2.5 to 3.5 seconds!

+The approach taken is a bit of a formal one:
+- First, design the nodeset expression language as a formal language with rstricted alphabet and a grammar,
+- Second, annotate the grammar with clear semantics - make the utility "hard to use wrongly".

 [^SLURM]: SchedMD, Slurm workload manager documentation, https://slurm.schedmd.com/documentation.html (last visited: 20231014).